Occupational Health and Safety

 Rider Delivery

-• The road is not well-lit
+• The road is insufficiently lit

 • Not slowing down the speed of the car at the intersection, a curvy road